Triangular diplomacy: After the Cold War

-Following the Cold War, the premise of triangular diplomacy shifted from Nixon and Kissinger's definition to a "coordinated action by two states (which, in keeping with the triangle metaphor, we refer to collectively as the base) to change behaviour of another state (the 'target')".
-As nuclear capabilities became an established facet within international relations policy, so to did continued attempts by United States administration to enforce triangular diplomacy with China and the United States.
+Following the Cold War, triangular diplomacy was redefined from that of "coordinated action by two states (which, in keeping with the triangle metaphor, we refer to collectively as the base) to change behaviour of another state (the 'target')".

-A key example of this dynamic is the 2001 Sino-Russian Treaty of Friendship, signed between Russian president Vladimir Putin and Chinese president, general secretary of the Communist Party Jiang Zemin.
-The signing of this treaty represented a diplomatic effort to strengthen Russian and Chinese influence in dealings with the United States, and a subsequent return to the triangular diplomacy framework.
-Results of this treaty included; the modernization of Chinese armed forces and stable levels of fuel shipments to aid the construction of the Eastern Siberia-Pacific Ocean oil pipeline, and the increase of Russian sources of capital following the dissolution of the Soviet state.
-The New York Times argued that while this manifestation of triangular diplomacy was "a new form…with diminished strategic significance", the treaty forces the U.S. to pay more regard to both nations and act in accordance with their wishes in order to ensure their unipolar political position, following the Cold War.
+The signing of the 2001 Sino-Russian Treaty of Friendship represented a diplomatic effort by Russia and China to strengthen their position in their dealings with the United States, and marked a return to the triangular diplomacy.
+Results of this treaty included; the construction of the Eastern Siberia-Pacific Ocean oil pipeline, and the increase of Russian sources of capital into China.
+The New York Times argued that while this manifestation of triangular diplomacy was "a new form…with diminished strategic significance", the agreement established "at least a symbolic barrier to unhindered American domination."